spek-lang/spek-doc/syntax/long.md

 # long

-A **long** is a value type which stores a signed 64-bit integer value.
+A **long** is a value type which stores a signed 64-bit integral value.
+The underlying type in the .NET framework is **System.Int64**.

 | Default | Minimum | Maximum |
 | -- | -- | -- |